ellissuen/Predicting-Pancreatic-Cancer-using-Urinary-Biomarkers/README.md

 <a name="goals"></a>
 ## Background

 According to the World Cancer Research Fund International, pancreatic cancer constitutes ~2.7% of global cancer cases and affects almost 500,000 individuals annually.
-In its early stages, pancreatic cancer often presents with no noticeble symptoms, and when symptoms do arise, they mimic other general gastrointestinal conditions leading to misdiagnosis or delayed diagnosis.
-Additionally, there is a lack of effective screening tests compounded by the diseases tendancy for rapid progression and the pancreas's deep abdominal location.
+In its early stages, pancreatic cancer often presents with no noticeable symptoms, and when symptoms do arise, they mimic other general gastrointestinal conditions leading to misdiagnosis or delayed diagnosis.
+Additionally, there is a lack of effective screening tests compounded by the disease's tendency for rapid progression and the pancreas's deep abdominal location.
 Early detection, associated with higher likelihoods of survival in other cancers, is difficult for pancreatic cancer.
 Consequently, pancreatic cancer disproportionately accounts for ~8% of the global cancer related deaths.

 Several pancreatic screening methods exist, include imaging test like MRI and CT scans, endoscopic ultrasound, blood tests and endoscopicretrograde cholangiopancreatography (ERCP), which involves injecting dye into the pancreatic and bile ducts for X-rays.
 However, none of these tests are conclusive alone and are all invasive and costly.
 A promising [study](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1003489) published in 2020 by Debernardi S. et al., titled "A combination of urinary biomarker panel and PancRISK score for earlier detection of pancreatic cancer: A case–control study." offers a preliminary conclusion that biomarkers found in a common urine sample may hold the key to early pancreatic cancer detection.
-Within this study there are 3 groups of participants, healthy individuals (a), individuals with benign tumors (b) but not life threatening and individuals that have malignant tumors at varing stages of cancer (c). <br>
+Within this study there are 3 groups of participants, healthy individuals (a), individuals with benign tumors (b) but not life threatening and individuals that have malignant tumors at varying stages of cancer (c). <br>
 <br>
 ![Tissue sample of various groups of participants](images/pancreatic-cancer.jpg)

 <a name="goals"></a>
 ## Goals
 Using the [dataset](https://www.kaggle.com/datasets/johnjdavisiv/urinary-biomarkers-for-pancreatic-cancer) "Urinary biomarkers for pancreatic cancer" from Kaggle, this project aims to develop a supervised machine learning model capable of predicting the presence of malignant cancer in a patient based on their urinary biomarker levels, gender and age.
 The primary objective is to create a reliable and non-invasive method for early detection of pancreatic cancer, ultimately enhancing patient outcomes on a global scale.
 By integrating this model into a professional healthcare setting, it could serve as a valuable tool for assisting healthcare professionals in diagnosing pancreatic cancer earlier, more accurately and efficiently.
 This project seeks to complement existing diagnostic techniques, potentially improving the overall accuracy of pancreatic cancer screening.

+My [article](https://docs.google.com/document/d/1JDKH6a-1uSltBID3uKp9j5DD9JAFdx4j343jYRJuNi8/edit) outlining a bit more of the research and background information for this project can be viewed.

 <a name="process"></a>
 ## Process